 Utah Paycheck Calculator

-Calculate your take home pay after federal & Utah taxes
+Calculate your take-home pay after federal & Utah taxes

-Updated for 2023 tax year on Jan 01, 2023
+Updated for 2023 tax year on Mar 15, 2023

 Paycheck calculators by state

 Utah has a population of over 3 million (2019) and is known for having some of the best skiing in the country.
-The state has a highly diversified economy, with major sectors including transportation, education, information technology and research, government services, mining.
+The state has a highly diversified economy, with major sectors including transportation, education, information technology and research, government services, and mining.
 The median household income is $68,358 (2017).

 Brief summary: